Non-stop flights to Seoul (ICN)

 Non-stop flights from the Middle-East / Western Asia to Seoul

-Korean Air (SkyTeam): year-round flights from Tel Aviv (TLV), Istanbul (IST) and Dubai (DXB).
+Korean Air (SkyTeam): year-round flights from Istanbul (IST) and Dubai (DXB).

-Asiana Airlines (Star Alliance): year-round flights from Istanbul (IST) and seasonal flights from Abu Dhabi (AUH).
+Asiana Airlines (Star Alliance): year-round flights from Istanbul (IST).

 Turkish Airlines (Star Alliance): year-round flights from Istanbul (IST).